-Currently, reserves are categorized in accounting terms as operating, capital or sustainment.
+Currently, reserves are categorized according to the programs they support: operating, capital, or both operating and capital (sustainment).
 However, the Administrative Reserve Review Committee also categorized reserves by business purpose such that reserves can be evaluated consistently based on the business reason for the reserve.
 For example, some reserves have been created to manage the timing of cash flows.
 Such reserves should have a reserve plan and transactions should be budgeted wherever possible, but they do not necessarily lend themselves to a target balance.